 - There are two ways to configure the power level for a PoE or PoE+ power-consuming device.
-The first method is discussed in this section.
-The other method is provided in Setting the Power Class for a PoE Power-Consuming Device on page 209.
+The first method is discussed in Configuring Power Levels on page 200.
+The other method is provided in Setting the Power Class for a PoE Power-Consuming Device on page 200.
 For each PoE port, you can configure either a maximum power level or a power class.
 You cannot configure both.
-You can, however, configure a maximum power level on one port and a power class on another port. - The RUCKUS PoE, or PoE+ device adjusts the power on a port only if there are available power resources.
+You can, however, configure a maximum power level on one port and a power class on another port. - The RUCKUS PoE or PoE+ device adjusts the power on a port only if there are available power resources.
 If power resources are not available, the following message is displayed on the console and in the syslog: